serock/secure-boot-scripts/docs/example-dell-windows.md

 ### KEK certificate

-There was only one `KEK` certificate.
+The one `KEK` certificate was not changed by following the *Mitigation deployment guidelines*.

 ```
 Version: 3 (0x2)